bluedaze/CeasarCipher/README.md

 # CeasarCipher
-Encrypt and decrypts a line of text using the ceasar cipher, also made a GUI for it.

-Gui is kind of jank, and does not have any built functions.
-Working on learning more about tkinter before working on it some more.
+Program which encrypts and decrypts messages using the Ceasar Cipher.
+This project was something I used to teach myself the fundamentals of object oriented programming and tkinter.

 10/15/2019: Updated the GUI.
 I think this is what I actually want it to look like.